-We report parallel performance studies on the newest portion of maya, referred to as maya 2013.
-The results show very good performance up to 64 compute nodes and support several key conclusions: (i) The newer nodes are faster per core as well as per node, however, for most serial production code using one of the 2010 nodes with 2.8 GHz is a good default. (ii) The high-performance interconnect supports parallel scalability on at least 64 nodes optimally. (iii) It is often faster to use all cores on modern multi-core nodes but it is useful to track memory to determine if this is the case for memory-bound code. (iv) There is no disadvantage to several jobs sharing a node, which justifies the default scheduling setup.
+We report parallel performance studies on each of the three uniform portions of the cluster maya.
+The results show very good performance up to 64 compute nodes on all portions and support several key conclusions: (i) The newer nodes are faster per core as well as per node, however, for most serial production code using one of the 2010 nodes with 2.8 GHz is a good default. (ii) The high-performance interconnect supports parallel scalability on at least 64 nodes optimally. (iii) It is often faster to use all cores on modern multi-core nodes but it is useful to track memory to determine if this is the case for memory-bound code. (iv) There is no disadvantage to several jobs sharing a node, which justifies the default scheduling setup.